 Multi-horizon time structures

-TwoLevel
+TwoLevel structure

 The main motivation for the TimeStruct package is to support multi-horizon optimization models.
 The time structure TwoLevel allows for a two level approach, combining an ordered sequence of strategic periods with given duration and an associated operational time structure.